 Neuromarketing is a groundbreaking field that applies principles of neuroscience to marketing research, focusing on consumers’ sensorimotor, cognitive and affective response to marketing stimuli.
 In simpler terms, it’s the science of understanding how consumers’ brains really work and what influences their purchasing decisions.

-The term “neuromarketing” appeared in 2002, but the field’s significant leap came in 2004 with “The Pepsi Challenge,” a blind taste test of Pepsi versus Coca-Cola.
+The term “neuromarketing” was first used in 2002, but research in the field began in the 1990s.
+But the field’s significant leap came in 2004 with “The Pepsi Challenge,” a blind taste test of Pepsi versus Coca-Cola with “Neural correlates of behavioral preference for culturally familiar drinks.”
 Although people preferred Pepsi in the taste tests, the area associated with strong brand identification in their brains lit up for Coca-Cola, indicating the power of branding over actual product preference.
 Since then, numerous studies have shown that consumers’ choices are often driven by subconscious and emotional factors rather than the products and services themselves.

 Using sophisticated technologies and techniques, neuromarketing unlocks data that reveals what resonates with consumers on a subconscious and emotional level.
 This data empowers marketers to create campaigns that speak not just to the conscious mind, but to the primal instincts and emotional triggers that govern decision-making.